Participate in Honors Programs

 - Submit a research paper in ENG 4980-4990 (Senior Thesis I & II) that is deemed to be distinguished by at least three members of the Department of Language and Literature.

-Lux: Undergraduate Scholarship at UVa-Wise is a faculty reviewed multidisciplinary journal dedicated to publishing exceptional research based scholarship by current students and recent graduates at The University of Virginia’s College at Wise.
+Lux: Undergraduate Scholarship at UVA Wise is a faculty-reviewed multidisciplinary journal dedicated to publishing exceptional research based scholarship by current students and recent graduates at the College at Wise.
 Read Lux online and find out about submission criteria.

 The UVA Wise Writing Center is dedicated to assisting students, faculty, or staff with any writing project.
 The center offers free private face-to face consultations in which students can get assistance with any writing project or presentation.
 Make an appointment at the Writing Center.

 The best study abroad programs provide a great experience and offers many different opportunities such as enhancing future job opportunities, expanding your horizons, the ability to earn credits towards your degree while experiencing a new culture, and an impressive addition to your resume.
 International studies at UVA Wise provides you with study abroad benefits like having amazing trips — either semester long or shorter.
 Contact us today to learn more about our international programs!

 Founded in 1986 by Professors Richard H. Peake and the late Jack Mahony, both of the Department of Language and Literature, the Medieval-Renaissance Conference began as a way of promoting scholarly activity on campus and providing visibility for the College in the larger academic community.